 Academia de Español Probigua

 At the northern end of 5a Av is La Merced – a striking yellow building trimmed with plaster filigree.
-The squat, thick-walled structure was built to withstand earthquakes, and over three centuries after its construction it remains in pretty good shape.
+The squat, thick-walled structure was built to withstand earthquakes, and three centuries after its construction it remains in good shape.
 Only the church is still in use; a candlelit procession, accompanied by bell ringing and firecrackers, starts and ends there on the last Thursday evening of each month.

 Inside the monastery ruins is a fountain 27m in diameter, said to be the largest in Hispanic America.
 It's in the shape of a water lily (traditionally a symbol of power for Maya lords), and lily motifs also appear on the church's entrance arch.
 Go upstairs for a bird's-eye view of the fountain and the town.